erlingrj/chipyard-verifier/README.md

 ```
 verify --config SmallBoomConfig --compile --asm --bmark --print --terminate --output boom.out
 ```
-Will compile, run ISA test, run benchmark test, print to terminal and boom.out and stop execution on first error.
+- Will compile, run ISA test, run benchmark test, print to terminal and boom.out and stop execution on first error.
+- Uses multithreading to speed things up.
+Passes -j6 to Makefile and uses n\_threads = n\_cores for running ISA-tests and benchmarks

 ## What do we want?